 Название компании

-Standard operating procedures (SOPs) are formal instructions written to standardize the performance of specific functions or tasks within an organization.
-In healthcare settings, SOPs serve to ensure consistent and safe delivery of healthcare services.
-These procedures help improve the quality of patient care by providing a standardized approach to treatment and care.
-The concept of SOPs originated in the manufacturing and military environments of the early 20th century, where clear guidelines were needed to ensure efficient and predictable performance of tasks.
-Over time, the principles of standardization began to be applied to the medical field, especially as technology advanced and medical procedures became more complex.
+Standard operating procedures (SOPs) are formalized instructions written to standardize the performance of specific functions or tasks within an organization.
+In healthcare settings, SOPs serve to ensure the consistent and safe delivery of healthcare services.
+These procedures help improve the quality of patient care by ensuring a standardized approach to treatment and care.

 For healthcare workers, SOPs perform several important functions: